rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Mother Horse Eyes.md

 Segmentation, where people are being cut, but they can still feel themselves.
 Kind of like in the [[Monument Mythos]].

 People start to worship beings after being isolated and given LSD, this even leads them to make flesh interfaces.

+Ant farms are in areas with flesh interfaces, they mimic the paths of people going about their daily life.
+The more the path is travelled, the thicker the ant farm.